 Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

-It’s not surprising, since I’ve been testing these products for the past several years, you could call me a cordless vacuum snob.
+Since I’ve been testing these products for the past several years, it’s not surprising that you could call me a cordless vacuum snob.

 But as I tested this product, those doubts slowly dissipated.
 Don’t get me wrong.
 This product isn’t by any means perfect.
 There’s no one perfect cordless vacuum available.